 What is myofunctional therapy?

 Myofunctional therapy involves assessing a patient’s underperforming facial muscles and customizing exercises to correct these problems and get your facial muscles working as they should again.
 These issues are often caused by bad habits.
 If left untreated, these habits can lead to complex and painful problems, affecting the way you chew, swallow, and speak.
-Myofunctional therapy is a form of physical therapy that can improve your breathing, bite, and posture to benefit your overall oral health.
+Myofunctional therapy can improve your breathing, bite, and posture to benefit your overall oral health.

 Who needs myofunctional therapy?